Where to go today in Corvo: microclimates, webcams, and how to best choose your day

 Practical readings that make sense on Corvo

-IF THE CALDEIRÃO IS CLOSED IN
+IF CALDEIRÃO IS CLOSED IN

 IF THE DAY IS MIXED